Project Timeline

 Material Shipment

-- With the increase in the load limit for winter road, materials for the 3NE solar farm are shipped into the Fort Chipewyan community
+• With the increase in the load limit for winter road, materials for the 3NE solar farm were shipped into the Fort Chipewyan community

-- Ten truckloads of solar panels, ten truckloads of racking and screw piles for the foundations and two control buildings that will house the inverters and electronics for the farm are transported on the winter road
+• Ten truckloads of solar panels, ten truckloads of racking and screw piles for the foundations and two control buildings that house the inverters and electronics for the farm were transported on the winter road

-- ATCO is also bringing in their own materials for the batteries and controls for their plants which will allow them to receive power; this power will be incorporated into the electrical grid.
+• ATCO brought in their own materials for the batteries and controls for their plants which allowed them to receive power; this power was then incorporated into the electrical grid.

 April 2020

-Construction will consist of putting screw piles in the ground and erecting the frames and racking that the solar panels will sit on.
+Construction consisted of putting screw piles in the ground and erecting the frames and racking that the solar panels would sit on.
+The solar panels were then mounted onto the racking.
+A battery storage facility began at the same time.

 September 2020